You Can Afford Medical School

 Things to Think About

-There are many ways to pay for your education; however, student loans are a reality for most medical students.
+There are many ways to pay for your education, and student loans are a reality for most medical students.
 The keys to successful repayment are careful planning and budgeting, learning how to effectively manage your debt, and educating yourself about the various repayment options.

 Have a Plan